dengzengxiao/Neovim-Config-For-OIers-Based-On-Lazy-Vim/README.md

 5. Run the command: `Set-ExecutionPolicy Unrestricted` and choose "Yes"
 6. Run the command: `.\InstallLazyvimWithOIerConfig.ps1`
 7. Wait till the installation is complete
-8. Right click the `Neovide` icon on your Desktop and choose `Properties`
-9. Set the "Launch directory" to your working directory
-10. Set your working directory like this:
+8. Set your working directory like this:
 ```
 cpp